confluentinc/ksql/docs/developer-guide/ksqldb-reference/quick-reference.md

 ```

 ## WINDOWSTART / WINDOWEND
-Specify the beginning and end bounds a window.
+Specify the beginning and end bounds of a window.
 For more information, see
 [WINDOW](../../ksqldb-reference/select-push-query/#window).

 ```sql hl_lines="1"